 Claims must be reported within 60 days but it is best to do it as soon as possible.
 Once you report the claim, you’ll receive instructions for completing the next steps in the process.

-Hot Tip: Be sure to take photos, keep receipts, secure any applicable police report, and hold on to other documentation that might be needed to support your claim.
+Hot Tip: Be sure to take photos and videos, keep receipts, secure any applicable police report, and hold on to other documentation that might be needed to support your claim.
 Keep in mind that supporting information can be difficult to obtain after the fact but may be readily secured at the time of the claim.

 While the insurances that come with the Amex Platinum card won’t take the place of a comprehensive travel insurance policy, you’ll find value in several of the benefits.

-Utilizing Premium Car Rental Protection, trip cancellation/interruption, trip delay, and complimentary emergency medical transport or evacuation could save you plenty.
+Utilizing Premium Car Rental Protection, trip cancellation/interruption, trip delay, and complimentary emergency medical transport or evacuation could save you more than you could imagine in certain circumstances.

 Additionally, knowing the coverages you have in advance has tremendous value.
 You’ll be armed with information to make educated decisions that can protect each aspect of your trip and be better prepared for how you might handle a covered incident during your travels.
 If you’re looking for other card options, see our article on the best credit cards for travel insurance coverage.